PrismLibrary/Prism/README.md

 #### Package Notices

-- Autofac will be removed following the 7.1 release due to it's inability to support Prism Modularity.
-- MEF is no longer supported in Prism 7 as it is not truly a DI Container and lacks the performance that developers deserve.
-- StructureMap has reached EOL as a container.
-As a result the Prism team will no longer be continuing to provide updates to the StructureMap package moving forward.
 - For developers using Unity with Prism 6, take note that the new Unity maintainer has made major breaking changes.
 This includes changing namespaces and the package structure.
 These changes were NOT made by the Prism team nor do we have any control over it.
 When upgrading to Prism 7 you will need to uninstall the existing Unity package as we now reference the Unity.Container NuGet.

 ![NuGet package tree](images/NuGetPackageTree.png)